yassimortensen/Blush-a-pinterest-clone-frontend/README.md

 - All of the dependencies you need to install are in the the package.json file.
 Run the command `npm install` and `npm start` in your terminal.

+- Rails API with seeded data (users and images from UNSPLASH) can be found here: https://github.com/yassimortensen/Blush-a-pinterest-clone

 ## AUTHORS ##

 - Yassi Mortensen - https://github.com/yassimortensen